 Pic Courtesy: Freepik

 Start by defining your brand identity, which includes your brand values, mission, and vision.
 This will help you create a consistent message and visual representation for your event.
-Choose a suitable logo, as it is an essential part of your branding, and it should be unique and memorable.
+Choose a suitable logo, as it is an essential part of your branding and should be unique and memorable.

-Establish a style guide to outline your brand’s visual identity, including colours, fonts, and design elements.
+Establish a style guide to outline your brand’s visual identity, including colors, fonts, and design elements.
 Use this guide to ensure consistency across all your event materials.

-While logo and colour scheme continues to be essential and relevant examples of event branding, look at a few other crucial instances, especially when it comes to digital event branding, which goes as follows.
+While the logo and color scheme continue to be essential and relevant examples of event branding, consider a few other crucial instances, especially when it comes to digital event branding, which follows.

 1. Social Media Presence